Sales & Procurement

 Sales and procurement offers the potential to work in numerous sectors of industry (banking, media, manufacturing, pharmaceuticals, IT, FMCG etc) and with some very prestigious global organisations and brands.
 High profile graduate employers include Rolls Royce, Heineken, Airbus, Nestle, Heinz, BT, GlaxoSmithKline, L’Oreal and Kraft Foods.

 Many large organisations offer graduate training schemes in sales; these opportunities can be identified through the online and paper based resources provided by Prospects, Times 100, Inside Careers and Target Jobs.
 Pareto is a graduate placement organisation specialising in sales opportunities with high profile clients; they will assess and train candidates before moving them into job roles.
-Other prominent sales recruitment agencies include BMS and ENS.
+Other prominent sales recruitment agencies include BMS and Simply Sales.
 Graduate and trainee opportunities also exist with SMEs (Smaller and Medium sized Enterprises); refer to the resources highlighted here to source these positions but also consider making speculative applications.

 If you are seeking a job in a very particular area of sales, such as medical, finance, media, property or IT sales, there are agencies and jobsites that are much more specific.
 The simplest way to indentify such resources is to refer to the appropriate industry articles on the Prospects website.
 The Recruitment and Employment Confederation website allows you to search for recruitment agencies by sector and location.